 - Automate & celebrate.
 You should have an automatic birthday greeting, loan anniversary email and monthly newsletter that are sent to each person in your database.

 - Keep it clean.
-Have one day each week where you add, subtract, update and review your data.
+Have one day each week where you focus on database management by adding, subtracting, updating and reviewing your data.
 Remember, this is your life’s work, and the bigger your database and the better you treat it, the more you will receive in return.

 - Use it.
 Be creative.
 Send messages that will produce a good open rate.
 Sign in every single day and be dedicated to growing your database.